Guy Fort: Military and constabulary career

 Fort served for three years in the 4th U.S. Cavalry in the Philippines before being discharged in 1902.
 Two years later he was commissioned as a 3rd Lieutenant in the Philippine Constabulary, a gendarmerie-style police force under American control.
-As a member of the constabulary he helped suppress the Moro Rebellion.
+As a member of the constabulary, he helped suppress the Moro Rebellion.

-Aside from a stint as a plantation manager from 1917 to 1922, Fort remained with the Constabulary until World War II, advancing to the rank of Colonel.
+Aside from a stint as a plantation manager from 1917 to 1922, Fort remained with the constabulary until World War II, advancing to the rank of Colonel.
 Stationed mainly in Mindanao, Fort was noted for both studying and observing the rituals and customs of the people he served among and for convincing outlaw bands to lay down their arms.
 In particular, Fort was known among the Americans as an expert on the Moro people.
+While in the constabulary, he also served briefly as the interim governor of the province of Agusan.

 World War II

-In November 1941, facing the pending Japanese invasion of the Philippines, the Constabulary became part of the Philippine Army under the control of the United States Army Forces in the Far East.
+In November 1941, facing the pending Japanese invasion of the Philippines, the constabulary became part of the Philippine Army under the control of the United States Army Forces in the Far East.
 That month Fort was sent to Bohol to take command of the 81st Division (Philippines).
 On December 20, 1941, Fort was promoted to brigadier general.

 Fort took his division to Lanao province in Mindanao where he organized and outfitted several battalions of Moro soldiers and planned a defense in depth for his sector.
 Foreseeing defeat, he also prepared his division to wage guerrilla warfare against the Japanese.

 Fort's 81st Division began fighting on April 29, 1942, against the better organized and equipped Japanese army.
 For the next few weeks Fort's Lanao force engaged in continual fighting, resulting in heavy Japanese casualties.
 However, the Japanese also continually pushed the defenders back.

 The division fought longer than other army groups before surrendering and made use of demolitions to close one of the main roads through the island.